centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha/installation-2-nodes.md

 </TabItem>
 <TabItem value="Alma / RHEL / Oracle Linux 9" label="Alma / RHEL / Oracle Linux 9">

-Now that everything is well configured, enable the `read_only` on both database servers by uncommenting (*i.e.* removing the `#` at the beginning of the line) this instruction in the `/etc/my.cnf.d/mariadb-server.cnf` file:
+Now that everything is well configured, enable the `read_only` on both database servers by uncommenting (i.e., removing the `#` at the beginning of the line) this instruction in the `/etc/my.cnf.d/mariadb-server.cnf` file:

 * Primary node: